bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 NVK: 00:30:19

-What are the issues that we could have here?
+You know, What are the issues that we could have here?
 There really is no issues, but like what are the perceived issues that we could have here if we have like recursive things happening in the base layer?

 James O'Beirne: 00:30:34